 2. Pin one of the 11” x 3 1/2” side pieces to a corner of the bag body piece as seen above.

-Sew together along the long edge only.
+Sew the layers together along the long sides only.

 3. Repeat to sew all of the bag side pieces to the long bag body piece.

 Finish the seams with a serger or zig zag stitch.
 Press the seams toward the bag body.